hydra-Cody/EventBooking/README.md

 9. Ensure that form inputs are validated before submission to prevent invalid data from reaching the backend.
 10. Design a comprehensive error handling system to gracefully display error messages to the patron.

-## Database (MySQL)
-1. Design a database schema to store event information, including venue details, event dates, and times.
-2. Create tables to efficiently manage patron data, including encrypted passwords and contact information.
-3. Implement relationships between tables to link events, venues, patrons, and ticket bookings effectively.
-4. Define appropriate data types for each attribute in the tables, ensuring data integrity and efficiency.
-5. Write queries to retrieve and filter event data based on various criteria such as date, location, or genre.
-6. Develop queries to retrieve and manage patron booking information, including past and upcoming events.
-7. Implement database constraints to ensure data consistency and prevent data anomalies.
-8. Optimize database queries for performance efficiency, especially for operations involving large datasets.
-9. Create indexes on relevant columns to speed up data retrieval and improve query performance.
-Implement a mechanism to back up and restore the database to prevent data loss in case of system failures.